-The major options we’ve listed above will get you started in the right direction, but as it comes to finding the easiest one to use, don’t hesitate to try any free trials or demos that are available.
+The major options we’ve listed above will get you started in the right direction, but when finding the easiest one to use, don’t hesitate to try any free trials or demos available.
 Take each platform for a spin and browse the readily available themes to get a sense of if you can work with this website builder for the long haul.

-For us, professional-looking themes and an intuitive user interface are at the tops of our lists.
+Professional-looking themes and an intuitive user interface are at the top of our lists.
 Your template will give visitors and potential customers their first impression, so make it a good one.
 Be sure to look for responsive designs that are friendly to mobile devices, as roughly half of all web traffic comes from smartphones and tablets.

 Why Free Web Hosting Isn’t a Good Idea for Your One-Page Website

 We get it: Why pay for something if you can find it for free?
 We understand the cost-efficient draw of free products, but not all are created equal.
-We tend to encourage readers to stay away from most free web hosting services, but website builders may be the one time where free is a bit more OK than other solutions.
+We tend to encourage readers to stay away from most free web hosting services, but website builders may be the one time where the $0 price tag is a bit more acceptable than other solutions.

 Free web hosting plans are typically using shoddy, outdated technologies that lack the strong security, support, or performance metrics you can find for a very nominal investment.
 Even with their free forever plans, website builders perform more admirably than their hosting competitors.
 Where those platforms restrict customers, however, is the number of features that are available without an upgrade.